 71111.07-01 INSPECTION OBJECTIVES

-01.01 To verify that any potential heat exchanger deficiencies which could mask degraded performance are identified.
-Applies to all risk significant or safety-related heat exchangers directly or indirectly connected to service water systems or the UHS, including heat exchangers in closed cooling water systems.
+01.01 To verify that any potential heat exchanger or heat sink deficiencies which could mask degraded performance are identified.
+Applies to all risk significant or safety-related heat exchangers directly or indirectly connected to service water systems or the ultimate heat sink (UHS), including heat exchangers in closed cooling water systems.

-01.02 To verify that any potential common-cause heat sink performance problems that have the potential to increase risk are identified (e.g., icing and grassing at circulating and service water intake structures or discharge silting).
+01.02 To verify that any potential common-cause heat exchanger or heat sink performance problems that have the potential to increase risk are identified (e.g., icing and grassing at circulating and service water intake structures or discharge silting).

-01.03 To verify that the licensee has adequately identified and resolved heat sink performance problems that could result in initiating events or affect multiple heat exchangers in mitigating systems and thereby increase risk (e.g., component cooling water heat exchanger performance affected by corrosion, fouling, or silting).
+01.03 To verify that the licensee has adequately identified and resolved heat exchanger or heat sink performance problems that could result in initiating events or affect multiple heat exchangers in mitigating systems and thereby increase risk (e.g., component cooling water heat exchanger performance affected by corrosion, fouling, or silting).

 71111.07-02 GENERAL GUIDANCE

 Apply risk informed insights together with other factors, such as engineering analysis and judgment, operating experience, previous inspection results, performance history, and renewed licensee aging management or other program actions (e.g., inspections, tests, etc.) that the licensee agreed to implement to determine which heat exchangers or heat sinks will be selected for review.
-Consider previously inspected heat exchangers or heat sinks during the years to avoid duplication.
+Consider previously inspected heat exchangers or heat sinks during the previous years to avoid duplication.

-When this inspection, consider refueling outage and at-power maintenance schedules to identify opportunities to observe infrequent activities associated with risk significant heat exchangers or service water inspections/testing (e.g., heat exchanger inspections and testing, internal service water pipe inspections, external underground service water pipe inspections).
+When performing this inspection, consider refueling outage and at-power maintenance schedules to identify opportunities to observe infrequent activities associated with risk significant heat exchangers, heat sinks, or service water inspections/testing (e.g., heat exchanger inspections and testing, internal service water pipe inspections, external underground service water pipe inspections).

 For plants with a renewed license, aging management programs and implementing activities may have resulted in additional or different requirements and/or commitments.
 The inspector should review these aging management program descriptions and commitments as part of informing sample selections.
-The applicable aging management programs may include, but are not limited to: open-cycle cooling water, closed treated water systems, water chemistry, selective leaching and buried and underground piping and tanks.
+The applicable aging management programs may include, but are not limited to: open-cycle cooling water, closed treated water systems, water chemistry, selective leaching, and buried and underground piping and tanks.
 Additionally, licensees may have conducted one-time, internal surface inspections of components in the cooling water systems associated with the heat exchangers or the UHS.
 These inspections would have been in accordance with the one-time inspection and inspection of internal surfaces in miscellaneous piping and ducting components aging management programs.

-Refer to the table below for those activities that have a risk priority (i.e., those common-cause failures with a reasonable probability of occurring should be targeted by inspection to determine impact on cornerstones).
+Refer to the table below for guidance on sample selection, which should focus on those activities that have a risk priority (i.e., those common-cause failures with a reasonable probability of occurring should be targeted by inspection to determine impact on cornerstones).
+Additional information with regards to heat exchanger or heat sink inspections can be found in IP 71111.21M, appendix E.